coastwatch-training/CoastWatch-Tutorials/calculate-seaice-extent/R/sea_ice_extent.md

 ## Match cell area grids with sic grids

-Now we have two data sets: sea ice concentration and grid cell values for each grid of northern polar stereographic projection.
-As examined in the metadata, the grid cell area dataset has a larger spatial coverage meaning sic data grid coverage is a subset of the grid area data coverage.
+Now we have two data sets: sea ice concentration and grid cell areas for each grid of northern polar stereographic projection.
+While the spatial coverage of both data sets is identical, we will ensure the x and y coordinates of both data sets are correctly aligned.

-We will extract only the grid areas of the grids that are included in the sea ice concentration data set.

 ``` r
 # Get indices in areas where x and y grids equal those of sic